Canada

 How to Get to Prince Edward Island

-Visitors arrive to Prince Edward Island several ways.
+Visitors can arrive on Prince Edward Island in several ways.

-We arrived early for the 8 a.m. ferry and drive our American-sized SUV onto the ferry.
-We’re directed to the taller of two vehicle levels.
+During our visit, we took the Northumberland Ferry from Caribou, Nova Scotia, to Wood Island, PEI.
+We arrived early for the 8 a.m. ferry and drove our American-sized SUV onto the ferry.
+We were directed to the taller two-vehicle levels.

 Take the ferry.
 Anne of Green Gables House with kids.